-Many TCT 2013 transmission sites have a history of presenting live cases.
+Many TCT 2014 transmission sites have a prior history of transmiting live cases.
 In these situations, a Standard Operating Procedure (SOP) may already be established in which lab designations and space allotments for Video Control are already established.

 For sites new to the transmission of "Broadcast Quality" (HDTV) live cases, the following is a guideline of the space needed for the different production and transmission components.
 Also included are telephone and IT, power, security, and parking considerations